Jeffchen00/Translational-Image-Guided-Oncology-DEMO/README.md

 - An easy way to visualize images and masks is with [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php).

 ## Acknowledgements
-This challenge was prepared by `jacob.murray@uk-essen.de`
+This data was prepared by `jacob.murray@uk-essen.de`